dulimarta/spherical-easel/docs/tools/construction.md

 # Construction Tools

-Each of the following tools constructs a geometric object.
+Each of the following tools constructs a geometric object by selecting existing objects or creating a collection of points.

 ::: tool-title